 Figure 1 shows the UTRA radio interface protocol architecture around the physical layer (Layer 1).
 The physical layer interfaces the Medium Access Control (MAC) sub-layer of Layer 2 and the Radio Resource Control (RRC) Layer of Layer 3.
 The circles between different layer/sub-layers indicate Service Access Points (SAPs).
 The physical layer offers different Transport channels to MAC.
 A transport channel is characterized by how the information is transferred over the radio interface.
 MAC offers different Logical channels to the Radio Link Control (RLC) sub-layer of Layer 2.
 A logical channel is characterized by the type of information transferred.
 Physical channels are defined in the physical layer.
 There are two duplex modes: Frequency Division Duplex (FDD) and Time Division Duplex (TDD).
-In the FDD mode a physical channel is characterized by the code, frequency and in the uplink the relative phase (I/Q).
-In the TDD mode the physical channels is also characterized by the timeslot.
+In the FDD mode a physical channel is characterized by the code, frequency and in the uplink the relative phase (I/Q); in addition E-HICH and E-RGCH are also defined by a specific orthogonal signature sequence.
+In the TDD mode the physical channels are also characterized by the timeslot and additionally, for 3.84 and 7.68 Mcps TDD, the E-HICH is further defined by a specific orthogonal signature sequence.
 The physical layer is controlled by RRC.